-One of Rome’s best kept spring secrets is the Rose Garden (Roseto Comunale), also located at the foot of Aventine Hill across from Circus Maximus.
+One of Rome’s best-kept spring secrets is the Rose Garden (Roseto Comunale), also located at the foot of Aventine Hill across from Circus Maximus.

-The Rose Garden is usually open between April 21 and June 19 during the flowering period, on the average from 8:30 AM to 7:30 PM with free entry.
+The Rose Garden is usually open between April 21 and June 19 during the flowering period, on average from 8:30 AM to 7:30 PM with free entry.

-Elsewhere in Rome, bright and colorful Flowers in bloom can also be seen throughout many of Rome’s neighborhoods such as Trastevere, and parks such as Borghese gardens
+Elsewhere in Rome, bright and colorful Flowers in bloom can also be seen throughout many of Rome’s neighborhoods such as Trastevere and parks such as Borghese gardens

 4. BIRTHDAY OF ROME

 Everyone celebrates their birthday, so why not Rome?
-Officially, Rome’s birthday is celebrated on April 21 according to ancient tradition that Rome was founded on this date in 753 BC by Romulus (whose twin brother was Remus).
+Officially, Rome’s birthday is celebrated on April 21 according to an ancient tradition that Rome was founded on this date in 753 BC by Romulus (whose twin brother was Remus).

-On the Sunday closest to April 21, hundreds of historical re-enactors (many from throughout Europe) parade in historically authentic costumes that represent various eras of Ancient Rome including the Etruscans (the pre-Roman civilization in Central Italy that Rome conquered and absorbed into their own culture).
+On Sunday closest to April 21, hundreds of historical re-enactors (many from throughout Europe) parade in historically authentic costumes that represent various eras of Ancient Rome including the Etruscans (the pre-Roman civilization in Central Italy that Rome conquered and absorbed into their own culture).
 The historic parade takes place from approximately 10 AM to 4 PM.

 Easter is a very busy time in Rome and at the Vatican.
 If you happen to be in Rome during Easter time, you can catch a glimpse of the Pope leading the Way of the Cross inside the Colosseum on Good Friday, and Easter Mass held in Saint Peter’s Square.